U.S. Navy says mine fragments, magnet point to Iran in Gulf tanker attack

 “The damage at the blast hole is consistent with a limpet mine attack, it is not consistent with an external flying object striking the ship,” Kido said, adding that nail holes visible in the hull indicated how the mine was attached to the ship.

+The United States said on Monday it would send around 1,000 more troops to the Middle East, in addition to a 1,500-troop increase announced last month that it said was prompted by Iranian threats.

+A Western military source told Reuters that countries with military personnel based in the Gulf are waiting for the United States to lead efforts to enhance security in Gulf waters.
+Frontline, which operates the Front Altair, said on Tuesday the vessel was in stable condition anchored off Fujairah and that it was working with third parties, including governmental officials, to determine the cause of the blast.
+It ruled out mechanical or human error.
+“Until further information is received regarding the cause of the explosion and the security of this important shipping lane is secured, Frontline will exercise extreme caution when considering new contracts in the region,” it said in a statement.

-Reporting by Aziz El Yaakoubi and Abdelhadi al-Ramahi with additional reporting by Davide Barbuscia in Dubai; Writing by Lisa Barrington; Editing by Ghaida Ghantous and Mark Heinrich
+Additional reporting by Abdelhadi al-Ramahi, Sylvia Westall and Davide Barbuscia in Dubai; Writing by Lisa Barrington; Editing by Ghaida Ghantous and Mark Heinrich